rgpihlstrom/Project3/README.md

 ## Overview: 85% Churn Detection!

 This project uses Decision Tree and RandomForestClassifier supervised learning methods to classify the churn behavior of Telco's customers.
 By analyzing past actual churn vs. no churn behavior, along with the respective customer attributes associated with each type of behavior, I developed a model that detected <b><ins>85%</ins></b> of Telco's churning customers.
-The developed algorithm/“model” can be reused to identify future potential churn customers.
+The developed algorithm/“model” can be reused to identify future potential churning customers.
 The following 4 features were most predictive of churn: <strong>Month to Month Contract, Electronic Billing, Customer Tenure, and Fiber Optics Internet Service.</strong>

 ## Business Problem
 Customer retention is a serious concern for all companies.
 However, within the Telecommunications industry customer churn is of particular importance.
-Fierce competition, along with difficult to differentiate product offerings, makes retaining customers on factors beyond price very difficult.
-Therefore, the historically thin profit margins of the past are only getting thinner, hence the greater degree of importance on customer retention.
+Fierce competition, along with difficult to differentiate product offerings makes retaining customers, on factors beyond price, very difficult.
+Therefore, the historically thin profit margins of the past are only getting thinner, and placing greater than ever importance on customer retention.
 In fact, a case study done by the Bain Company on the Telecom industry suggested a 5% increase in customer retention can lead to an increase in profits by 25%-95% (https://www.bain.com/client-results/focus-on-customer-engagement-to-improve-retention/).

 <br>